Online Master’s Programs in Health Law & Policy

 - Expected Time to Completion: One or two years

 Duquesne University offers an online master of health administration (MHA) program through the John G. Rangos School of Health Sciences.
-The program consists of three concentrations: health informatics and data analytics; healthcare compliance and risk management; and population health.
+The program has three concentrations: health informatics and data analytics, healthcare compliance and risk management, and population health.

 The healthcare compliance and risk management track teaches students to identify and reduce the risk of regulatory, legal, and policy violations.
-Experts from the industry teach the courses with considerable experience.
+The courses are taught by industry experts with considerable experience.
 Students can use this knowledge to structure programs that promote ethical business practices and minimize risks.

-While the program’s coursework is offered fully online, students are required to attend a three-day on-campus residency.
-This offers them an opportunity to network with faculty, classmates, prospective employers, and industry experts.
-The program faculty includes internationally renowned professors who actively practice in the healthcare community.
+While the program’s coursework is fully online, students must attend a three-day on-campus residency.
+This residency allows them to network with faculty, classmates, prospective employers, and industry experts.
+The program faculty includes internationally renowned professors who practice in the healthcare community.

 Admission requirements for the program include a four-year bachelor’s degree, a cumulative undergraduate grade point average of 3.0, curriculum vitae, an essay and a statement of purpose, letters of recommendation, and TOEFL scores for international students.
 Previous work experience or GRE is not required for admission.